HiDefTextiles/HiDefKnits/RANNIS/WorkPlan.md

 ###### Time period: months 6-9

 ### Description
-3D rendering of the garments being designed
+3D rendering of the garment designed in HiDef: Knits

 ### Deliverables and results
 1. 3D modelling of garment on mannequin based on body measurements.
 Fixed position.